-^{} Note: the result for 2021 and 2020 include figures of Satlink subsidiaries that operate outside Spain.
+Note: The result for 2021 and 2020 includes the scope of the figures of the companies of the Satlink subgroup which operate outside Spain.

-Greenhouse Gas emissions (tCO 2 eq) Total 2021 Total 2020
+Greenhouse gas emissions (tCO2 eq)

-Scope
+Scope Total 2021 Total 2020

 Scope 1 3,009 1,830

 Scope 2 1,948 1,261

 Total 4,958 3,090

-$^{^{\}star}$ Note: the result for 2021 and 2020 include figures of Satlink subsidiaries that operate outside Spain.
+Note: The result for 2021 and 2020 includes the scope of the figures of the companies of the Satlink subgroup which operate outside Spain.

-The increase observed in the consumption of diesel and, as a result, in the GHG emissions generated in 2021, is due to the fact that consumption in 2020 was affected by the cessation of activity caused by the COVID-19 pandemic.
+The increase observed in the consumption of diesel and, as a result, in the GHG emissions generated in 2021, is due to the fact that consumption in 2020 was affected by the cessation of activity caused by the covid-19 pandemic.
 In particular, Preving's employees substantially reduced the number of car journeys normally taken in 2020 to provide training or consulting services in various locations.
 In actual fact, the figures for diesel consumption and GHG emissions generated relating to 2021 are similar to those for 2019, resembling a pre-pandemic context.